Bhaswanth-A/Bhaswanth-A/README.md

 <h2 align="center">I am passionate about Robotics, Reinforcement Learning and Deep Learning</h2>

-- 🔭 I’m currently doing my thesis at ISR Lisboa in underwater robotics.
+- 🦾 I’m currently doing my thesis at ISR Lisboa in underwater robotics.
+- 🔭 I'm also a summer intern at MARMOT Lab, NUS where I'm working in reinforcement learning.
 - 🌱 I’m currently learning reinforcement learning.
 - 📫 How to reach me: bhaswanthayapilla@gmail.com
 - 👨‍💻 All of my projects are available at: https://bhaswanth-a.github.io/